Behavioral Attenuation

 with Chris Roth and Constantin Schesch

-When people exchange ideas, both truths and falsehoods can proliferate.
+When people exchange knowledge, both truths and falsehoods can proliferate.
 We study the role of explanations for the spread of truths and falsehoods in 15 financial decision tasks.
-We pay participants to record the reasoning behind each of their answers, providing over 6,900 unique verbal explanations in total.
-A separate group of participants either only observe one orator’s choice or additionally listen to their explanation before making their own choice.
+Participants record the reasoning behind each of their answers with incentives for accuracy of their listeners’ responses, providing over 6,900 unique verbal explanations in total.
+A separate group of participants either only observe one orator’s choice or additionally listen to the corresponding explanation before making their own choice.
 Listening to explanations strongly improves aggregate accuracy.
-This effect is asymmetric: explanations enable the spread of truths, but do not curb the contagion of falsehoods.
-To study mechanisms, we extract every single argument provided in the explanations alongside a large collection of speech features, revealing the nature of financial reasoning on each topic.
+This effect is asymmetric: explanations enable the spread of truths, but do not curb the contagion of falsehoods in knowledge exchange.
+To study mechanisms, we extract every single argument provided in the explanations, alongside a large collection of speech features, revealing the nature of financial reasoning on each topic.
 Explanations for truths exhibit a significantly richer message space and higher argument quality than explanations for falsehoods.
+These content differences in the supply of explanations for truths versus falsehoods account for 60% of their asymmetric benefit, whereas orator and receiver characteristics play a minor role.

 with Benjamin Enke and Ryan Oprea

-A large literature shows that people discount financial rewards hyperbolically instead of exponentially.
-While discounting of money has been questioned as a measure of time preferences, it continues to be highly relevant in empirical practice and predicts a wide range of real-world behaviors, creating a need to understand what generates the hyperbolic pattern.
-We provide evidence that hyperbolic discounting reflects mistakes that are driven by the complexity of evaluating delayed payoffs.
-In particular, we document that hyperbolicity (i) is strongly associated with choice inconsistency and cognitive uncertainty, (ii) increases in overt complexity manipulations and (iii) arises nearly identically in computationally similar tasks that involve no actual payoff delays.
-Our results suggest that even if people had exponential dis- count functions, complexity-driven mistakes would cause them to make hyperbolic choices.
-We examine which experimental techniques to estimate present bias are (not) confounded by complexity.
+A large literature shows that people’s valuation of delayed financial rewards violates exponential discounting, exhibiting a hyperbolic pattern: high short-run impatience that strongly decreases in the length of the delay.
+We test the hypothesis that the hyperbolic pattern in measured discount rates reflects mistakes driven by the complexity of evaluating delayed payoffs.
+We document that hyperbolicity (i) is strongly associated with choice inconsistency and cognitive uncertainty, (ii) increases in overt complexity manipulations and (iii) arises nearly identically in computationally similar tasks that involve no actual payoff delays.
+Our results suggest that even if people had exponential discount functions, complexity-driven mistakes would cause them to make hyperbolic choices.
+We examine which experimental techniques to estimate present bias are (not) confounded by information-processing constraints.

 The Complexity of Economic Decisions